What is a rain sensor, anyway?

 What do the app notifications tell me about my rain sensor?

-The status of your rain sensor will be shown within the Rachio App, under the "Device Updates" card.
+The status of your rain sensor will be shown within the Rachio App, under "More" and then the "History" tab.

 For further details, please visit our article on Rain Sensor Notifications.